Rushab-gyawali/StrategicFactoryImplementation/readme.txt

    - Save your settings.

 2. **Start Sync:**
+   ##need to look explore more on background worker or jobs
    - The background service will execute the enabled operations for the selected tenant.

 ---